UTDallasEPICS/TWCGateway/README.md

 ## Pages

-### Admin and Supervisor

-#### Users and Departments
+### Users

-On the Users page: <br>
-The admins and supervisors will be able to see all the users currently in the system.
+On this page the admins and supervisors will be able to see all the users currently in the system.
 The admin will have the ability to CRUD users on this page, whereas the supervisor will only be able to view the users.
 Upon clicking on a specific user, their task list will open up.
 The admin will be able to mark every task as completed.
 Whereas, the supervisor will only be able to mark the tasks they are assigned to.

-On the Departments page: <br>
+### Departments

-The admins and supervisors will be able to see all the departments currently in the system.
+On this page the admins and supervisors will be able to see all the departments currently in the system.
 The admin will have the ability to CRUD departments on this page, whereas the supervisor will only be able to view the departments.
 Upon clicking on a specific department, the department's task list will open up.
 The admin will be able to perform CRUD on tasks.
 Whereas, the supervisor will only be able to view the tasks assigned to that deparment.

 ### Archive